 - Cook on manual pressure for 3 minutes, quick release pressure.

-- For the slow cooker, cook in high for about 6 hours, until beans are tender.
+- For the slow cooker, add all ingredients except salt and pepper.
+Cook on high for about 6 hours, until beans are tender.

 - Salt and pepper, to taste.
 I always taste the soup before I add salt and pepper.
 There is already a fair amount of salt in the ham and the broth, so sometimes I don't need it at all.